Our Leadership Team

 Zack is a graduate of Georgia State University with a BBA degree with a concentration in Real Estate and Finance.

-Brad serves as Director of Business Development and is responsible for new business initiatives across Armada’s fleet of services.
+Brad serves as Senior Vice President and is responsible for new business initiatives across Armada’s fleet of services.
 For over ten years, he has worked in commercial real estate financing, brokering and development, building relationships with other commercial real estate professionals across the country.

 Throughout his career in real estate, Brad has been involved in underwriting, origination, capital markets, investment sales, development, equity raises, and working out distressed debt.
 Prior to joining Armada, Brad spent three years with Cushman & Wakefield | Thalhimer.
 During this time, he advised on over $100 million in sales and over 200,000 square feet of leasing commercial real estate.
 Prior to joining Cushman, Brad was a Portfolio Manager with the LongView ULTRA fund and Amalgamated Bank.
 Working out of both their Washington, D.C., and New York City offices, Brad was on a team responsible for the day-to-day management of an over $1 billion portfolio of real estate debt and equity.
 In addition, he was responsible for investor relations & reporting, fund valuation, and internal auditing.
 ULTRA invested in commercial real estate assets across the country, from Boston to Honolulu.

 Brad is a graduate of Appalachian State University with a BSBA in Finance, and Johns Hopkins University with an MS in Real Estate.